wiomax/cgtools_lipid/README.md

    '-annealfast' starts a fast annealing process, afterwards equilibrium the system at the end temperature.

-   '-hybrid' starts a hybrid simulation of Monte Carlo and Molecular dynamics.

-   '-ffs' starts a forward-flux-sampling Molecular dynamics simulation.

    Note that the optional arguments can be alternated, and they do not require brackets.